bo3b/3Dmigoto/Witcher3/README.md

    go into the screen, positive numbers will pop out.
 To customise the presets on the ~ key, find the [KeyHUD] section and adjust the list as desired.

+F1: Toggle an experimental auto HUD depth adjustment.
+This will make NPC names
+    and some icons hover above the NPC, but will break other parts of the UI and in some cases (when Geralt is standing in the way) they may appear too close.

 When raining, raindrops will land on the camera.
 If you find this distracting you can disable it by editing the d3dx.ini file and setting x1 under [Constants] to 1.